RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Talent Search: A White Box Example

 \subsubsection{Qualified query}

-\header{Description} This query is similar to the average query, but with only candidates that meet the requirements.
-Hence, for this query the model can ignore the usually important feature $x_{\text{rq}}$ without introducing a bias.
+\header{Description} Similar to the average query, but only candidates meeting the requirements.
+The model can ignore $x_{\text{rq}}$ without bias.

-\header{Importance} We estimate the feature importance from the model similarly as before, but with $imp_{\text{rq}}$ taking a value close to 0 since for the order of these candidates, $x_{\text{rq}}$ is irrelevant.
+\header{Importance} While $imp_{\text{uni}}$ should still be assinged a positive value, $imp_{\text{rq}}$ should be assigned a lower value than before as $x_{\text{rq}}$ is irrelevant for these candidates.

-\header{Evaluation of the feature attributes} Fig.~\ref{figure:synthetic_bar}(c) shows that \greedy and \method correctly assign a value close or equal to 0 to the $x_{\text{rq}}$. \pointwiseShap is not able to identify that the feature that is most important for attaining a high ranking score for each individual document, $x_{\text{rq}}$, is not important for this specific query.
+\header{Evaluation of the feature attributes} Fig.~\ref{figure:synthetic_bar_in_paper}(b) shows that \greedy and \method correctly assign a low value to the $x_{\text{rq}}$. \pointwiseShap is not able to identify that the feature that is most important for attaining a high ranking score for each individual document, $x_{\text{rq}}$, is not important for this specific query.
+Furthermore, we notice that \method assigns higher values to other features, that are now important to distinguish between the candidates.